verixid/docs/README.md

 ## 🛡️ Security & Privacy

-If you discover a security vulnerability within Verixid, please send an email to security@verixid.com instead of opening a public issue.
+If you discover a security vulnerability within VerixID, please send an email to security@verixid.com instead of opening a public issue.

 ## 📄 License